Arts Garage in Delray Beach Launches Series of Youth and Adult Arts Education Classes This Fall

 August 30 through November 15 / Tuesdays 7 to 8 pm

 A class for dancers with at least one full year of tap experience, this class will further develop rhythm and musicality and expand on more complex tap techniques.
-Classes include warm-ups, across the floor progressions, and choreography for a full tap routine.
-Students will train both their body and musical ear as more intricate new steps are introduced each week.
+Classes include warm-ups, across-the-floor progressions, and choreography for a full tap routine.
+Students will train both their bodies and musical ear as more intricate new steps are introduced each week.
 This exciting and energizing class is open to adult students of any age.
 Prerequisites: Proficient with basic tap steps and minimum 1 year of tap experience.
-Please reach out to the instructor if unsure of level placement at: email@example.com.
+Please reach out to the instructor if unsure of level placement at: firstname.lastname@example.org.
 Note: Please dress in comfortable clothing in which you can easily move.
 Tap shoes are required at the intermediate level.
 The instructor is Libby Garno, same as above.

 Note: No class on Tuesday, October 25.

 Acting for Adults: Advanced Workshop

 August 30 through November 15 / Tuesdays Noon to 2 pm